Alex Webster: Artistry

+Bass playing style and lyrics

+Webster's bass playing has been likened to "booming, sloppy spaghetti strings" by music news website MetalSucks.
+Unlike other extreme metal bassists, Webster does not use distortion or fuzz effects for his tone.
+He self-described his bass guitar sound as "a really aggressive clean tone."
+He plays bass with his fingers and never uses a pick.

+Webster writes lyrics in Cannibal Corpse.
+He has utilized tools such as a thesaurus and a rhyming dictionary to assist him during the writing process.
+By 2014, he stopped using these tools, opting for a more organic process.
+He said in an interview: "I just use my own imagination, using things I guess I’ve absorbed over the years.
+I really try to keep it more simplistic in grammar these days. [...]
+I want my lyrics to be more organic and just more from words that I would use, and not words that I might not use in an everyday conversation."

+Influences

-Webster's bass playing has been likened to "booming, sloppy spaghetti strings."
-He plays bass with his fingers and does not use a pick.
-He has cited Billy Sheehan, Geddy Lee, Cliff Burton, Steve Harris, and Steve Di Giorgio as influences on his bass playing.
+Webster has cited Billy Sheehan, Geddy Lee, Cliff Burton, Steve Harris, and Steve Di Giorgio as influences on his bass playing.
 He has also expressed his fondness of Slayer, and that if any band could cover a Cannibal Corpse song, it would be Slayer.
 Webster's five all-time favorite albums are (in descending order) Accept's Restless and Wild, Morbid Angel's Altars of Madness, Metallica's Master of Puppets, Iron Maiden's Powerslave and Slayer's Reign in Blood, and, in a 2006 interview with LambGoat.com, Webster named his five favourite albums of the past five years as Spawn of Possession's Cabinet, Necrophagist's Epitaph, Aeon's Bleeding the False, Hate Eternal's I, Monarch, and Spastic Ink's Ink Compatible.